Healthy, Hunger-Free Kids Act of 2010: Success

 The Healthy, Hunger-Free Kids Act provides meals to children that normally could not afford those nutritious food items.
 It also allows schools to have more resources that they may not have had before.
 A study in Virginia and Massachusetts concluded that children in schools were eating significantly healthier meals when their parents or guardians were not choosing their food, but the school was.
 While looking at the nutrition value of 1.7 million meals selected by 7,200 students in three middle and three high schools in an urban school district in Washington state, where the data was collected and compared in the 16 months before the standards were carried out with data collected in the 15 months after implementation; the information found that there was an increase in six nutrients: fiber, iron, calcium, vitamin A, vitamin C, and protein.
 While providing new meals with improvements in fruits, vegetables, amount of variety, and portion sizes, the calorie intake has also transformed.
 The energy density ration was 1.65 before Healthy, Hunger-Free Kids Act compared to the new number of 1.44 after.

+Several years after the act's implementation, many entities share the same sentiment that the act was likely effective in increasing food quality and reducing obesity rates in children.
+In some cases, they would look at the dietary intake before and after the passage of the act.
+Meanwhile, in others, they observed noticeable changes in BMI (the scale to determine obesity) prior to and following the passage of the Healthy, Hunger-Free Kids Act of 2010.